ceramicnetwork/rust-ceramic/UPGRADE.md

 # Upgrade to Ceramic One from Kubo

-This document describes how to upgrade an existing Ceramic node using Kubo to run with `ceramic-one` while preserving existing data.
+This document describes how to upgrade an existing Ceramic node (js-ceramic) using Kubo to run with `ceramic-one` while preserving existing data.

 ## Overview